-- conf_path (str) Path to .conf file to be edited. - profile (dict) Parsing settings and strictness profile. - encoding (str) encoding to use for file operations. - make_missing (bool) When true, a new blank configuration file will be created with the updates rather than raising an exception.
+- conf_path (str) Path to . conf file to be edited. - profile (dict) Parsing settings and strictness profile. - encoding (str) encoding to use for file operations. - make_missing (bool) When true, a new blank configuration file will be created if conf_path is missing, otherwise an exception will be raised.